LionelDraghi/smk/docs/tests/testrec.md

    NB : when no command is given, build is assumed

 Options :
+   -mt  | --missing-targets : build if missing targets
+                              (default is to build only if
+                               sources are updated)
    -a   | --always-make     : unconditionally make all targets -e   | --explain         : explain why each target is made -n   | --dry-run         : print the commands that would be
                               executed, but do not execute them -sa  | --show-all-files  : show also system files -ds  | --dont-shorten    : print files with full path -i   | --ignore-errors   : ignore all errors in commands executed to remake files -l   | --long-listing    : use a long listing format when listing files
    -k   | --keep-going      : Do as much work as possible -We  | --Warnings=error  : treat warnings as errors -v   | --verbose
    -q   | --quiet           : no message unless error,
                               Warning are also ignored -h   | --help            : this message

 http://lionel.draghi.free.fr/smk/